How to Froth Milk Without a Frother: 5 Home Methods

 - Tap the French press gently on the bench to break any large bubbles, then swirl to incorporate the foam.

 This method produces the closest texture to professional steamed milk, with fine, velvety microfoam perfect for basic latte art.
 If you're serious about home espresso, mastering the French press frothing technique gives you the skills to create café-quality drinks without the café price tag.
+The French press method also works well for larger batches when you're making drinks for multiple people—simply use a bigger press and increase the pumping time slightly.

 Method 3: The Hand Whisk